 @explorewithlora Love this Puerto Vallarta day trip.
 Thanks @theairguitarguy for the vids! #puertovallarta #quimixto #visitpuertovallarta #visitmexico2021 #waterfallin ♬ Kiss Me More (feat.
 SZA) – Doja Cat

 You can get a boat to Quimixto from Boca Del Tomatlan, a small fishing village about half an hour from downtown Puerto Vallarta.

 To get to Boca, you can get the bus from the Zona Romantica neighborhood or take a taxi/uber.

-The bus leaves from the corner of Constitucion and Basilio Badillo every half-hour – look for the ones headed to Bocas de Tomatlan/Mismaloya.
-It costs 10 pesos (.50 USD) and takes about half an hour.
+The bus leaves from the corner of Constitucion and Basilio Badillo every half-hour in front of the Oxxo – look for the ones headed to Bocas de Tomatlan/Mismaloya.
+It costs 10 pesos and takes about half an hour.

 Once you arrive in Boca, walk down the hill towards the water and turn right to the pier, where you will see water taxis.